 High performance sport has a long and successful history at UNSW.
 Our sports program has allowed us to attract and retain some of the best and brightest student athletes, and creates a sense of pride in the UNSW name through the celebration of student and alumni success.

 Below are the details regarding the sports scholarships on offer at UNSW.
 All scholarships require the same application form to be completed - follow the directions below and click the link to the right to apply.

 Ben Lexcen Scholarship

 The Ben Lexcen Sports Scholarship is the premier elite athlete sports scholarship for current UNSW students with an outstanding ability in sport.
-The scholarship aims to enable the scholar to continue to excel at their sport while also supporting their academic endeavours as well as promoting the development of well-rounded future leaders.
+The scholarship aims to enable the scholar to continue excelling at their sport while also supporting their academic endeavours and promoting the development of well-rounded future leaders.
 It is awarded on elite athlete merit, leadership qualities and potential to contribute to the UNSW community.

 Meet some of our current Lexcens